informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

 If on the blockchain the validator set of the block at height *targetHeight* is equal to *startHeader.NextValidators*:
-- there is one round trip in `IO` to download the header of height *targetHeight*, and *Comp* to check it.
+- there is one round trip in `FetchLightBlock` to download the light block of height
+  *targetHeight*, and *Comp* to check it.
 - as the validator sets are equal, `Verify` returns `OK`, if *startHeader.Time > now - trustingPeriod*.